 Record numbers of post-9/11 veterans are going to college with the GI Bill By operating out of community colleges and technical schools throughout Los Angeles and Orange Counties, OTW offers individual and group therapy to student veterans and their families.
 Strong partnerships with these schools allows OTW to provide comprehensive mental health services through veteran student counseling and resource centers.

-By focusing on the specific needs of veterans striving to successfully reenter civilian life, OTW provides unique training opportunities to mental health professionals, including psychology trainees and social work interns.
+By focusing on the specific needs of veterans striving to successfully reenter civilian life, OTW provides unique training opportunities to mental health professionals, including psychology trainees, social work, and marriage and family therapist interns.
 We are creating a strong network of qualified individuals who can provide care for military personnel and their families as they manage the pressures of combat-related stress and post-war adjustments.

 Individual, group, and family therapies offered through OTW include: